 Brief History of the Institute

-The present Institute was established in 1972 through the merger of the Institute of Physical Chemistry and the Institute of Polarography, both of them parts of the Czechoslovak Academy of Sciences.
+The Institute was established in 1972 by merging the Institute of Physical Chemistry and the Institute of Polarography, both of them parts of the Czechoslovak Academy of Sciences.

 Professor R. Brdicka (left) and Professor J. Heyrovský, directors of the two parent institutes (1952).